tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 which allows the editor to perform well on larger documents.

-When using the editor as an uncontrolled component, avoid using the `value` and `onEditorChange` properties. {{site.companyname}} recommends retrieving the editor content when it is needed.
+When using the editor as an uncontrolled component, avoid using the `value` and `onEditorChange` props. {{site.companyname}} recommends retrieving the editor content when it is needed.
 The `onInit` event handler can be used to store a editor reference when the editor is loaded to assist with retrieving the content.

 To provide visual feedback to the user when the content is ready to be saved, use the `onDirty` event handler; combined with clearing the editor's "dirty" state when saving the editor content.